apache/cordova-plugin-splashscreen/README.md

 # cordova-plugin-splashscreen

-This plugin is required to allow your application to work with splash screens.
-This plugin displays and hides a splash screen during application launch.
+This plugin displays and hides a splash screen while your web application is launching.
+Using its methods you can also show and hide the splash screen manually.

+Note that this plugin is not about native loading screens, like e.g. ["Launch Screens" of iOS](https://developer.apple.com/design/human-interface-guidelines/ios/icons-and-images/launch-screen/).
+This plugin's splash screens are shown _after_ the native app has already started.

 - [Installation](#installation)
 - [Supported Platforms](#supported-platforms)